 The talk will cover Historical content, Folk music revival in Scotland, Scots language, Scots travellers as tradition bearers.

 Fiona Ross has secured her reputation as a highly gifted interpreter of Scots song.
 She was shortlisted for Scots Singer of the Year in the 2019 MG Alba Scots Trad Music Awards and here in her adopted home of Australia, she flies the flag for the Scots song tradition.
 Fiona was mentored by tradition bearer Andrew Hunter, who in turn, learned from the great Traveller singer Jeannie Robertson.
 Whether singing unaccompanied or in her duo with renowned guitarist Shane O’Mara, Fiona brings knowledge, passion & commitment to her performance.
 Her grounded, evocative singing style and extensive repertoire showcase the richness, depth and diversity of the Scots song tradition.
 Fiona performs regularly at major events across Australia, including Woodford Folk Festival, National Folk Festival and the National Celtic Festival.
 Fiona is currently completing a PhD in Ethnomusicology at the University of Melbourne.
 Her research is based on interviews with singers in Scotland to document their understanding of a tradition that has undergone significant change within the context of the contemporary folk scene.
 Fiona and Shane’s recent CD “Sunwise Turn” recently won Best Folk Album at the prestigious Music Victoria Awards.

-Four meetings are held each year.
-These are on the third Saturday of March, June & September, and the fourth Saturday in November.
+Four meetings are held each year at the GSV Research and Education Centre (unless otherwise stated).
+These are on the third Saturday of March, June & September, and (usually) the fourth Saturday in November.